openwisp/netjsonconfig/docs/source/backends/openwrt.rst

 Network interfaces
 ------------------

-The the network interface settings reside in the ``interfaces`` key of the *configuration dictionary*, which must contain a list of `NetJSON interface objects <http://netjson.org/rfc.html#interfaces1>`_ (see the link for the detailed specification).
+The network interface settings reside in the ``interfaces`` key of the *configuration dictionary*, which must contain a list of `NetJSON interface objects <http://netjson.org/rfc.html#interfaces1>`_ (see the link for the detailed specification).